th-we/deskflow-wiki/Hacking-Guide.md

 ## Comitting & PRs

+Please [create a new PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (pull request) if you want to make a change.

 ### 1. Prefix your commits with a commit type

 Use these prefixes on commits when applicable, as they will be used to generate change logs on release.